Hohner Club Accordions model list

 Modell 1

 The earliest of the modern Hohner club accordions .
 A descendant of the Koch.
 Originally with a wooden keyboard but more commonly with an improved steel mechanism keyboard.
 This is a lovely sounding box, these came in 19+2.
-19+4 (picolletta) and 21+4 (piccola) layouts, there were a couple of other variations on this like the swiss style HUG.
+19+4 (picolletta) and 21+4 (piccola very rare) layouts, there were a couple of other variations on this like the swiss style HUG.
 These are more like a nice 2 row with a gleighton and make great conversions. do not underestimate the modell 1!
+These make a far superior altenative to a pokerwork, better reeds, a proper wood case, better keyboard and…look where the accidentals are located, that’s right just where you need them…brilliant

 Erika / Club Modell 2/Club 2

 Whilst there are minor differences in bass button type, and some minor variations in reed types the Erika and Modell 2 are all but identical to, and a direct evolution of the Modell 1.
 They come in many different guises.
-Nearly all are 21 + 4 these normally have the old Hohner Zinc reedplates and are as good a hohner 2 1/2 row as you can get
+Nearly all are 21 + 4 these normally have the old Hohner Zinc reedplates and are as good a hohner 2 1/2 row as you can get.
+Reed wise the earlier Erika designs use the earlier tapered zinc H reeds which carried on in the model 2, IV and Club III.
+The later Erikas had the more square reed tongues used in the cheaper piano accordions of the time . the Model 2 always had the tapered type and also better quality zinc T reeds on the bass end without brass weights

 Modell 3

 The three voice big brother of the Erika these were available in wood or perloid finish.
-This body is the predecessor of many of the two and three voice Club and 3 row accordions of the forties and fifties These were MMM and less common Lmm with a register for the low.
-A big old sound
+With 7 accidentals this body is the predecessor of many of the two and three voice Club and 3 row accordions of the forties and fifties These were MMM and less common Lmm (club III R) with a register for the low.
+A big old sound. another lovely old box

 Club 2